The Planned Giving Boot Camp

 6-Part Webinar Course Curriculum

-THE NEXT BOOT CAMP IS SET TO RUN ON 6 Wednesdays, March 21st through April 25th, 2018, FROM 12 PM (EASTERN TIME!)
+THE NEXT BOOT CAMP IS SET TO RUN ON 6 Tuesdays, April 24th through May 29th, 2018, FROM 12 PM (EASTERN TIME!)
 UNTIL 1 PM EASTERN (Or – 6 Wednesdays at NOON EST starting May 23rd – click here to register)

 AMAZING GROUP SPECIAL OFFERED AGAIN! – Price of $350 for your entire team (up to 10 additional registrants) to join the course!